-Associate of Arts with an Emphasis in Early Childhood Education
+Associate in Arts with an Emphasis in Early Childhood Education

 Many students get started by earning an online Child Development Associate (CDA) certificate.
 Online early childhood education courses in the CDA certificate include: